heathensoft/lwjgl-guide/guide/chapter02.md

 ![first rectangle](img/02/first-rectangle.png)

-We uploaded 6 vertices to the GPU and in the render loop, we instruct the GPU to draw them as triangles with the following command:
+We transferred 6 vertices to the GPU.
+Inside the render loop, we instruct opengl to draw them as triangles with the following command:

 ```
 glDrawArrays(GL_TRIANGLES,0,6);
 ```

-The GPU will know that every 3 (in order of upload) vertices should be considered as a triangle.
+OpenGL will know that every 3 (in the order of upload) vertices should be considered as a triangle.
-The 6 vertices form 2 triangles that forms a rectangle covering our screen.
+The 2 triangles form a rectangle covering the viewport.